melezhik/finite-fields-raku/README.md

 that come to mind:  "modular", "modulo" and "modulus".
 Here is what I chose.
 The name of the module (in the perl6 sense) is C<Modular>, as in "Modular arithmetic".
-I chose this because this module exports a bunch of stuff that are related to modular aritchmetic, and I wanted to keep the name short, so I kept only the adjective.
+I chose this because this module exports a bunch of stuff that are related to modular arithmetic, and I wanted to keep the name short, so I kept only the adjective.

 C<Modular> defines a class called C<Modulo>.
-The constructor takes two integers as argument:  an residue and a modulus, both of them being public instance variables.
+The constructor takes two integers as argument:  a residue and a modulus, both of them being public instance variables.

 In latin, modulus means 'measure' and modulo is the ablative form.
 Basically this means that the modulo is what you get from the measure.
-Hopefully with this ethymological hindsight, the choice of names for the class makes sense.
+Hopefully with this etymological hindsight, the choice of names for the class makes sense.

 ## Purpose of this module